Common Clues Suggesting Joint Hypermobility Syndrome

 Ankle Instability from Ehlers-Danlos Syndrome

 Kristle Lowell, Double-Mini Trampoline World Champion, diagnosed with EDS was experiencing severe instability from multiple ligament injuries of her left ankle and received massage, physical therapy, cortisone and NSAIDS, from which she saw no long-term relief.
-In order to inhibit menstruation from interfering with training, she went on birth control pills, which caused a worsening of symptoms.
 Kristle suffered a career threatening injury to her ankle, which made gymnastics training unbearable.
-She came to Caring Medical and received 2 PRP Prolotherapy treatments, and discontinued the birth control pills.
+She came to Caring Medical and received 2 PRP Prolotherapy treatments.
 Her ankle was stabilized, enabling her to compete and place second in national championships and qualify for world championships.

 More Information about Prolotherapy for EDS & Hypermobility